 - Leaving college with an ugly transcript: 9 W’s and 3 F’s

 [Related episode: Overcoming 11 F’s, This Med School Immigrant Story Is Great]

 Matt in the navy:

-- Loved interaction with students
+- Loving his interactions with students

-His first steps in overcoming his “ugly” past grades when he realized he wanted to study medicine:
+Overcoming “ugly” past grades to study medicine:

 - Being terrified and facing his fears